-This opinion is addressed solely to the Agency's obligations under the IG Act based on information that has been made available to me as of the date of this memorandum; it does not speak to the merits of the underlying audit or administrative investigation.
+This opinion is addressed solely to the Agency's obligations under the IG Act based on information that has been made available to me as of the date of this memorandum when, as here, an employee has not provided an oral interview or testimony sufficient for OIG and there are specific separation of powers concerns; it does not speak to the merits of the underlying audit or administrative investigation.
 It speaks to the accommodations process and not to personal legal obligations.
 Further advice to the Agency may be warranted in the future if more definitive information is made available.
 The OIG draft findings have not been made available at this time, and any questions about the underlying facts at issue should be directed to OIG.